The following credits are available to you on your Michigan return:

 Farmland Preservation Tax Credit

-The Farmland and Open Space Preservation Act Tax Credit returns to farmland owners a portion of the property tax they have paid on their farmland.
-Farmland owners may be eligible for the credit by agreeing to maintain the land as farmland and not develop it for a different use.
-To qualify, farmers must meet all the following requirements:
+The Farmland and Open Space Preservation Act Tax Credit is a credit for farmland owners to get back a share of the property tax paid on their farmland.
+Owners of farmland can qualify for this credit by agreeing to keep their land as farmland and not develop it for another use.

 - You have entered into a Farmland Development Rights Agreement (FDRA) with the Michigan Department of Agriculture and Rural Development (MDARD)